pythonql/pythonql/README.md

 # pythonql
-A LINQ type extension to Python that allows language-integrated queries against relational, XML and JSON data, as well an Python's collections
+PythonQL is an extension to Python that allows language-integrated queries against relational, XML and JSON data, as well an Python's collections

 Python has pretty advanced comprehensions, that cover a big chunk of SQL, to the point where PonyORM was able to build a whole ORM system based on comprehensions.
 However, group by mechanisms, outerjoins and support for semi-structured data are not handled well at all.